ipfs-shipyard/js-human-crypto-keys/README.md

 ```

-> ⚠️ human-crypto-keys depends on cryptographical modules that can increase the size of a project.
-Please keep in mind that, depending on your needs, dynamic imports might be suitable.
+> ⚠️ human-crypto-keys depends on cryptographic modules that can increase the bundle size of your projects significantly.
+You might want to break big bundles in smaller pieces with the help of [dynamic imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#Dynamic_Imports).

 ## API